-Take more than two dogs to the dog park or around the block for an evening walk and you'll get a few funny looks.
-It's the general consensus that one or two dogs per household are acceptable in America.
-Any more and you're entering into dangerous territory where you may no longer be able to control your animals.
+Take more than two dogs to the dog park or around the block for an evening walk, and you’ll get a few funny looks.
+It’s the general consensus that one or two dogs per household is acceptable in America.
+Any more, and you might become known as the local dog lady, and you may find that your two legs can’t keep up with your wolf pack.

 But this still doesn’t answer the question everyone wants to know: Is it OK to have more than two dogs?
 How many dogs are too many?
 How many dogs can one person or family reasonably handle?